PtJung/Breach/README.md

 ## Program Description

-"Breach" is the name of my ICS3U culminating assignment, inspired by **surviv.io**, an online 2-D battle royal game.
+Breach is my battle royale-inspired Pygame project, accompanied by custom graphics and object design.
+It was inspired by **surviv.io**, an online 2-D battle royal game.

 **Python Libraries:**
 * pygame

 ## Player's Goal

 This is a 2-D single-player game.
 The goal of the game is to survive and eliminate as many waves of bots as possible, with an increasing difficulty in every wave.
-There will be a maximum of twenty-five waves and the only possible way to win the game is to successfully manage all twenty-five waves, or else you lose the game.
+There will be a maximum of twenty-five waves and the only way to win the game is to successfully beat all twenty-five waves, or else the game is lost.

 ## Control Keys